mohammad-anani/AU/README.md

 -username:ali2003<br>
 -password1234<br>
 <br>
-you can add teachers,students,persons through admin
+you can add teachers,students,persons through admin.
 <br>
-Database is in Au.bak below the folders
+Database is in Au.bak below the folders.